devlemire/6mans-JS/README.md

     categoryName=CATEGORY_NAME
     channelName=CHANNEL_NAME
     debugLogs=true
+    lobbySeries=LOBBY_SERIES
+    lobbyRegion=LOBBY_REGION
+    lobbyName=LOBBY_NAME
     ```
-    - Replace `YOUR_TOKEN` with the bot token you copied from earlier
+    - Replace `YOUR_TOKEN` with the bot token you copied from earlier.
-    - Replace `CHANNEL_NAME` with the channel name you want the bot to listen on
+    - Replace `CHANNEL_NAME` with the channel name you want the bot to listen on.
-    - Replace `CATEGORY_NAME` with the category name you want the bot to create voice channels under
+    - Replace `CATEGORY_NAME` with the category name you want the bot to create voice channels under.
+    - Replace `LOBBY_SERIES` with the desired series length.
+Best of 3..
+5... etc. Just give a number.
+    - Replace `LOBBY_REGION` with the desired private match region.
+Example; "US-East".
+    - Replace `LOBBY_NAME` with your brand (server-name).
+This is the name that will appear in the bot's information messages.

 ### 9) Run the server
 - Go back to your command prompt, make sure you are in the directory of the folder you unzipped earlier, and run `node index.js`
 - In a Discord server where you have added the bot, type `!6m-help` to verify the bot is working and to see a list of helpful commands.
   - Make sure you type the command in the channel that matches your `channelName` env variable
-  - Make sure you are appearing online in Discord

 # After initial setup - How to run

 - Open cmd
 - Change directories to where you put the bot
 - Run `node index.js`

-# Common Gotchas as of v1.9.2

-- You <b>must</b> be online when interacting with the 6mans bot